backdrop-contrib/videojs/README.md

 7. Create a poster image and upload the image in the FileField field created in step #4.

+## Poster images from a separate field

+It is possible to display images uploaded to an image field as the video poster image.
+After you added an image field to your content type, edit the display settings of the Video.js field and specify the image field in the "Poster image field" setting.

 ## Installation with the Video module

 If you are using the Video module, you can't configure the player at the